Snakeskin gourami: Diseases

+Additional reports in the literature include susceptibility to epizootic ulcerative syndrome caused by Aphanomyces invadans under experimental challenge, pathology associated with migrating metacercariae of Clinostomum piscidium in farmed stocks, and outbreaks of Streptococcus agalactiae serotype VII with high mortality in intensive culture.

 In the aquarium

 Trichopodus pectoralis are a hardy species recommended for a beginner in the fishkeeping hobby because, despite growing to a relatively large size, they are peaceful fish that can be kept in a community tank.
 They can be mixed with barbs, danios, tetras, Corydoras, angelfish, loaches, Loricariids and other gourami.